trimegistro3/mini-curso/README.md

-Mini-curso
+# Mini-curso
-mini curso do cataliza 2022- como consumir a api do rick and morty
+Mini curso do cataliza 2022- como consumir a api do rick and morty